MS in Management Admissions Timeline

 Your professional resume should list your education and professional achievements.
 Please include your computing skills.
 The resume should be uploaded in the online application.

-The GMAT or GRE test score submission is Optional* for MS in Management (M2) applicants who have earned a non-business undergraduate degree from an accredited college or university with an overall undergraduate GPA of 3.3 or better and meet the following criteria:
+The GMAT or GRE test score submission is Optional* for MS in Management (M2) applicants who have earned a non-business undergraduate degree from an accredited college or university.

-Applicants who choose not to submit a GMAT or GRE test score and who meet the criteria above will have their applications reviewed by the admissions committee but this is no guarantee of acceptance.
+Applicants who choose not to submit a GMAT or GRE test score should provide us with evidence in their application that they can be successful in the MS in Management program without a GMAT or GRE score.
+Applications will be reviewed by the admissions committee, but this is no guarantee of acceptance.

-Applicants choosing not to submit test scores will receive one of three responses from the admissions committee –
+Applicants choosing not to submit test scores will receive one of three responses from the admissions committee upon completion of all other application materials:

 - Acceptance into the M2 program